 Stuart graduated from Keele University as a Physiotherapist in 2003 and subsequently worked in the NHS for 16 years.
 His practice took him to a range of roles across England before moving to North Devon.

 In 2014 Stuart was involved in the implementation of Intersystems Trackcare (electronic health record).
-As Allied Health Professions (AHP) Lead and Trackcare Champion he spent 3 years working on system configuration to ensure the system aligned with the requirements of all AHP services and then moved into health IT by virtue of becoming the projects Clinical Safety Officer (CSO).
+As Allied Health Professions (AHP) Lead and Trackcare Champion he spent 3 years working on system configuration to ensure the system aligned with the requirements of all AHP services and then moved into health IT by becoming the projects Clinical Safety Officer (CSO).

 Subsequently, Stuart moved to the University of Plymouth as a Physiotherapy Lecturer and in 2008 took up the unique CSO role with Genomics England.